zeruhur/plerion/_five_galaxies/en/05_major_empires_and_powers.md

 **Brief History:**

--   The United Federation of Avaros was formed through the unification of multiple species in the Triangulum Galaxy, with the aim of creating a harmonious and cooperative society.
+-   The United Federation of Avaros was formed through the unification of multiple species in the Milky Way Galaxy, with the aim of creating a harmonious and cooperative society.
 -   The federation emerged from a period of turmoil, as various species in the region sought to overcome conflicts and establish a system of shared governance.
 -   Through diplomatic negotiations and a commitment to mutual prosperity, the United Federation of Avaros was established as a beacon of inter-species cooperation and progress.